 Some complications are encountered, more frequently in patients with an embolic etiology.
 These include:

 - formation of a splenic pseudocyst(s)

 - infected splenic infarction leading to the formation of a splenic abscess

-- splenic haemorrhage
+- splenic hemorrhage

 - splenic rupture

 Often, when imaging appearances are typical, there is little differential diagnosis.
-When less typical, or when imaging is sub-optimal, alternative diagnoses should be entertained, including 9:
+When less typical, or when imaging is suboptimal, alternative diagnoses should be entertained, including 9: